johntria/java-design-patterns/strategy-design/README.md

 Pros:

 * Encapsulates algorithms as separate objects, making them easy to swap in and out as needed.
-* Promotes code reusability, as the same set of strategies can be used across multiple applications or modules.
+* Promotes code "reusability", as the same set of strategies can be used across multiple applications or modules.
 * Allows for easy addition of new strategies without modifying existing code.
 * Enhances flexibility and maintainability of the codebase, as changes to one strategy do not affect the others.
 * Promotes adherence to the Open/Closed Principle (OCP) of software design, which states that code should be open for extension but closed for modification.